sigh/Stern-Brocot-Tree/enumerate.md

 However, this mapping is not ideal:

-* The grid, by itself, has many duplicates because each rational
-$$ \frac{a}{b} $$ appears an infinite number of times as $$ \frac{ka}{kb} $$.
+* The grid has many duplicates which must be detected and skipped over.
+(Each rational $$ \frac{a}{b} $$ appears an infinite number of times in the grid as
-These must be detected and skipped over.
+  $$ \frac{ka}{kb} $$).
-* Even detecting whether we should skip a fraction can be expensive.
+* Even detecting whether we should skip a fraction can be tedious.
 We must determine if $$ gcd(a,b) = 1 $$.
-* Without counting from the start, it's not easy to determine the index $$ n $$ for a given rational $$ q $$ or vice-versa.
-It is difficult to compute how many fractions have been skipped over.
+* Without counting from the start, it's not easy to determine the index for a given rational or vice-versa.

 Let's do better.

 # The Stern-Brocot Tree

 The [Stern-Brocot Tree](https://en.wikipedia.org/wiki/Stern%E2%80%93Brocot_tree)
-is a structure which contains all the positive rationals uniquely, in order.
+is a remarkable structure which contains all the positive rationals uniquely in their lowest form.

 To construct it, start with the sequence of fractions:
 $$ \left( \frac{0}{1}, \frac{1}{0} \right) $$.